hkust-nlp/RL-Verifier-Pitfalls/README.md

 ## 🛡️ Probing Verifier Robustness

 We design and release a **"Hacking Dataset"** of 13+ adversarial patterns (e.g., gibberish, HTML tags, empty symbols) to evaluate verifier robustness.
+The dataset is available at [rl-verifier-pitfalls_hacking_data](https://huggingface.co/datasets/hkust-nlp/rl-verifier-pitfalls_hacking_data).

 Key findings:

 - Most model-based verifiers are vulnerable to even the simplest hacking patterns, e.g., gibberish text and empty symbols.